zerofinancial/JTAppleCalendar/README.md

 2. Upcoming version 6.0 will be in swift 3.
 Pre-release is on master branch.
 3. Version 6 documentation is now on **[patchthecode.github.io](https://patchthecode.github.io/)**

-**Important:**  We are officially moving to swift3.
-All documentation has now been updated to reflect this.
-Pre-release is on master branch.

 ## Author

 JayT, patchthecode@gmail.com <-- Sending me emails will not get you a swift response.
 I check it once every 2 weeks or so.
 Create a new issue [here on github](https://github.com/patchthecode/JTAppleCalendar/issues) if you need help.